hgantt/gen_nfa/README.md

 A small script that generates the LaTeX code for an NFA.

 # Usage
 Run `python gen_nfa_latex.py input.txt`.
-The file `output.txt` will contain the generated LaTeX code.
+The file `output.tex` will contain the generated LaTeX code.

 # Example
 The `input.txt` file should contain two lines.
 The first line should be a semi-colon delimited list of states and the second line should be a semi-colon delimited list of edges.
 Here is an example `input.txt`.